-28 One of the mitigating activities important to the level of development within the Project area is 29 the acquisition of local property for the preservation of wetlands and introduction of new natural storage areas for stormwater conveyance.
-Under the Mid-Island Bluebelt Program that 30 encompasses the study area, NYCDEP proposed to acquire approximately 204 acres of wetland 31 32 property (note: this area includes mapped but unbuilt streets).
-As of spring 2015, approximately 129 of those acres have been vested in the City of New York.
-The acquisition of land and 33 introduction of other stormwater BMPs is being done in accordance with NYCDEP's Bluebelt 34 Program.
-The NED Plan presented in this EIS is consistent with, and complements, NYCDEP's 35 36 Bluebelt Program (USACE 2015).
+One of the mitigating activities important to the level of development within the Project area is the acquisition of local property for the preservation of wetlands and introduction of new natural storage areas for stormwater conveyance.
+Under the Mid-Island Bluebelt Program that encompasses the study area, NYCDEP proposed to acquire approximately 200 acres of wetland property (note: this area includes mapped but unbuilt streets) much of which have been vested in the City of New York.
+The acquisition of land and introduction of other stormwater BMPs is being done in accordance with NYCDEP's Bluebelt Program.
+The NED Plan presented in this EIS is consistent with, and complements, NYCDEP's Bluebelt Program (USACE 2016).

-38 The No-Action (without project) Alternative fails to meet any of the objectives or needs of a coastal storm risk management plan, but it provides the base against which project benefits are 39 40 measured.
-Failure to provide the Project area with additional storm damage and erosion control measures may lead to potential loss of life, physical and environmental damage, municipal 41 42 infrastructure damage and harm to economic activity within the Project area.
+The No-Action (without project) Alternative fails to meet any of the objectives or needs of a coastal storm risk management plan, but it provides the base against which project benefits are measured.
+Failure to provide the Project area with additional storm damage and erosion control measures may lead to potential loss of life, physical and environmental damage, municipal infrastructure damage and harm to economic activity within the Project area.
 Under this scenario, all natural forces and manmade conditions currently in effect would continue.
-43 Additionally, this plan would be implemented if project costs for coastal storm risk 44 45 management plan were to exceed project benefits, thus indicating that risk management measures are not in the Federal interest under current NED guidelines.
-The USACE has 46 calculated that the equivalent annual damages for the No-Action Alternative would be \$23,254,000 (USACE 2015).
+Additionally, this plan would be implemented if project costs for coastal storm risk management plan were to exceed project benefits, thus indicating that risk management measures are not in the Federal interest under current NED guidelines.
+The USACE has calculated that the equivalent annual damages for the No-Action Alternative would be \$34,790,960 (USACE 2016).